steve-dave8/Animal-Flow-Sequence-Builder/README.md

 * For a selected movement a list of next possible movements will be provided from which you can pick your next move and repeat the process to build a flow

+* Options to filter next moves by level and/or component

 * Generate random flows

 * Mirror your flows (swapping left/right)